Co-ordinator: Abi Chard

 Recent Blog Posts

 The Pinnacle Club is a UK based club of women climbers who are united by a shared enthusiasm for climbing.
-We have a varied and full programme of around 30 meets each year catering for all tastes.
-Whether you enjoy the challenge of multi-pitch mountain routes, prefer cragging on gritstone edges or clipping bolts on sports routes the Pinnacle Club has something to offer you.
+This year 2021 is our Centenary and we are celebrating the achievements of the past and looking forward to the future.
+You can read all about our brilliant heritage at our Centenary Website and we will be updating our meets programme once guidelines firm up across the UK.
+We are intending to host 3 exhibitions over the year, along with Webinars and other online events; details will be posted on our Facebook page and here.
+We usually have a varied and full programme of around 30 meets each year catering for all tastes.
+Whether you enjoy the challenge of multi-pitch mountain routes, prefer cragging on gritstone edges or clipping bolts on sports routes, the Pinnacle Club has something to offer you.
 To become a member, however, the emphasis is on being able to lead traditionally protected climbs safely.
 The club’s ethos is about getting out there and climbing competently at your chosen grade, whether at Difficult or Extreme level.

 COME ON A MEET

-To find out more about the Club and how things work, join us on an Intro Meet which is specifically aimed at women climbers who have not visited the Club before.
-It's a friendly meet where members mix with guests and share climbing.
-We're holding two this year, the first in North Wales in May and the second in the Peak District in September.
-These two meets are open to women who might not have much experience of climbing and leading outdoors.
+To find out more about the Club and how things work, join us on an Intro Meet which is specifically aimed at women climbers who have not climbed outdoors with the Club before.
+There are usually two a year: one in North Wales and one in the Peak District.
+They are friendly meets where members mix with guests and share climbing.
+Intro meets are open to women who might not have much experience of climbing and leading outdoors.

 If you're not able to make an Intro meet, check the Meets Calendar for an alternative date and venue.
 You'll still find a warm welcome on other meets held during the year.